 “We are thrilled to welcome Amazon to Ottawa,” Hasty said.
 “This new facility will not only create jobs but also place Ottawa at the heart of a cutting-edge logistics network, benefiting both our community and the broader region.

-“I’m glad that they chose Ottawa and we’re looking forward to this being a good stepping stone for other development in our industrial park.”
+“I’m glad that they chose Ottawa, and we’re looking forward to this being a good stepping stone for other development in our industrial park.”

-According to Hasty, the city advertised openings in the industrial park on several websites.
+Hasty said the city advertised openings in the industrial park on several websites.
 That caught Amazon’s attention, so the merchandising giant approached Ottawa.

 “It wasn’t out of the dark, by any means,” Hasty said.
 “It has a lot to do with the hard work that our economic development team does in promoting the sites.
-They were looking for a facility in this area that meets these requirements, we responded and were able to land it.”
+They were looking for a facility in this area that meets these requirements, [and] we responded and were able to land it.”

 Hasty said there were “no incentives that were offered” in the acquisition.
-As the property is located in both a tax increment financing district (TIF) and an enterprise zone, there were incentives available.
+As the property is located in both a tax increment financing district and an enterprise zone, there were incentives available.
 However, Hasty said the city “did not enter into any kind of a TIF agreement with Amazon, nor did they apply for any enterprise zone credits.”

 The new facility represents a strategic investment in Ottawa’s industrial sector and is expected to generate a range of employment opportunities, from warehouse operations to delivery services, the city said.